 In most cases, tooth extraction is viewed as a last resort.
 At Austin Dental Care, we strive to provide the most conservative treatment for your dental problems.
 We want to save as much of your natural tooth as possible.
 Once conservative methods have failed or if we don’t believe that they will be effective, that’s when a tooth extraction is recommended.

 There are many reasons a tooth may need to be extracted.
 If you’re experiencing severe tooth decay or have a tooth that’s been broken, chipped or cracked from trauma, the tooth may need to be removed.
 Teeth are also taken out when your teeth are overcrowded and causing pain.

 Sometimes teeth are removed to help correct malocclusion – when your bite lines up abnormally.
 Malocclusion can cause many oral health problems, particularly TMJ disorders.
-Having an even bite that meets where it’s supposed to, evens out the pressure on your teeth when they close together, reducing the risk of broken or cracked teeth.
+Having an even bite that meets where it’s supposed to evens out the pressure on your teeth when they close together.
+This reduces the risk of broken or cracked teeth.

 Wisdom Teeth Removal

 Wisdom teeth usually erupt in the late teens or early twenties and are commonly extracted.
 In fact, very few people are able to keep their wisdom teeth throughout their lifetime without them causing any issues.
 Wisdom teeth can cause overcrowding in the teeth which can lead to discomfort and are more likely to suffer from tooth decay as they’re harder to reach.

 Wisdom teeth can also become impacted in your jaw.
 This means that they’re coming in at an odd angle, stuck mostly under the gums, and are causing problems by butting up against your other teeth.
 Wisdom teeth are usually all removed at the same time through a surgical procedure.
 You’ll be sedated and the wisdom teeth will be removed before they cause too many problems.

 The Extraction Process